 Captioning can make a huge difference for viewer engagement with your content by tapping into demographics otherwise inaccessible.
-Maestra is the most powerful tool on the market for maximizing the potential of your videos and helping you spread your voice across the globe.
+Maestra is the most powerful tool on the market for maximizing the potential of your videos by transcribing them and helping you spread your voice across the globe.

 If you’re ready to see for yourself, you can start by clicking here.
 Getting your free trial will take just a few minutes and will grant you access to all Maestra features, including 15 minutes of free footage to use as you please!